getzola/zola/docs/content/documentation/content/syntax-highlighting.md

 you would set your `extra_syntaxes_and_themes` to `["syntaxes", "syntaxes/Sublime-Language1"]` to load `lang1.sublime-syntax` and `lang2.sublime-syntax`.

+You can see the list of available themes on the [configuration page](@/documentation/getting-started/configuration.md#syntax-highlighting).

 ## Inline VS classed highlighting

 If you use a highlighting scheme like